Ianna1009/coding_notebook/Interview Prep/LC GOOGLE/Binary Search/374guess_number_higher_or_lower.md

-## 374.Guess Number Higher or Lower
+## 374. Guess Number Higher or Lower

 We are playing the Guess Game.
 The game is as follows: